shravanimahendrakar/Library/README.md

 INSERT INTO Library.Book (id, name, type) VALUES (3, 'Never Enough', 'Love');
 INSERT INTO Library.Book (id, name, type) VALUES (4, 'Donuts', 'Food');
 INSERT INTO Library.Book (id, name, type) VALUES (5, '100 Recipe', 'Food');

-**Step 4: Update Configuration**
+Update Configuration:

-Configure the application.properties file with your database credentials:
+Open the application.properties file and update the database credentials: properties
+Copy code
 spring.datasource.url=jdbc:mysql://localhost:3306/Library
 spring.datasource.username=<your_database_username>
 spring.datasource.password=<your_database_password>
-Step 5: Running the Application
+Running the Application:

 Build and run the application using your preferred IDE.
-Choose the option to Run as on Server
+Choose the option to "Run as Server".

-**Step 6: Usage**
+Usage:

-Once the application is running, open your browser and navigate to the following URL to access the application:
+Once the application is running, open your browser and navigate to the following URLs to access the application: http://localhost:8080 http://localhost:8080/Library_SpringMVC/

-http://localhost:8080
-http://localhost:8080/Library_SpringMVC/

-**Author**
+Author
 Shravani Mahendrakar
-GitHub: [@shravanimahendrakar]
+GitHub: @shravanimahendrakar